bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

      ``ngx-instance-name`` is ``ngx-instance-0``, set  the
      ``spec.selector.app`` to ``ngx-instance-0-dep``.

-   * Set ``ngx-public-mdb-port`` to 27017, or the port number on which you want to expose MongoDB service.
+   * Set ``ngx-public-mdb-port.port`` to 27017, or the port number on which you want to expose MongoDB service.
+     Set the ``ngx-public-mdb-port.targetPort`` to the port number on which the Kubernetes MongoDB service will be present.

-   * Set ``ngx-public-3scale-port`` to 8080, or the port number on which you want to let 3scale communicate with Openresty NGINX for authenctication.
+   * Set ``ngx-public-3scale-port.port`` to 8080, or the port number on which you want to let 3scale communicate with Openresty NGINX for authenctication.
+     Set the ``ngx-public-3scale-port.targetPort`` to the port number on which this Openresty NGINX service will be listening to for communication with 3scale.

-   * Set ``ngx-public-bdb-port`` to 443, or the port number on which you want to expose BigchainDB API service.
+   * Set ``ngx-public-bdb-port.port`` to 443, or the port number on which you want to expose BigchainDB API service.
+     Set the ``ngx-public-api-port.targetPort`` to the port number on which the Kubernetes BigchainDB API service will present.

-   * Set ``ngx-public-bdb-port-http`` to 80, or the port number on which you want to expose BigchainDB Websocket service.
+   * Set ``ngx-public-bdb-port-http.port`` to 80, or the port number on which you want to expose BigchainDB Websocket service.
+     Set the ``ngx-public-bdb-port-http.targetPort`` to the port number on which the BigchainDB Websocket service will be present.

    * Start the Kubernetes Service: